 No matter if you have a small dog or a large dog, I can’t think of any form of public transport in Germany where you can’t bring your dog along.
 As public transport reaches nearly every corner of Germany, this means it’s possible to travel easily without a car.

-Additionally, if buying the excellent value regional or Germany-wide weekday and weekend tickets, while children travel for free, dogs are counted as an extra passenger.
+Additionally, if buying the excellent value regional or Germany-wide weekday and weekend tickets, while children travel for free, dogs not travelling in a carrier are counted as an extra passenger.
 So if there’s two of you and a dog, you need to buy a ticket for three people.
 When writing the names of the passengers on the ticket, write “Hund” instead.

 When it comes to public transport, dogs are definitely fine to join you on local trains, metros, trams and buses.
 However, the pricing policy differs between the different cities.

 Dog-Friendly Accommodation in Germany

 There’s usually no issue taking them along to the restaurant or bar with you.
-Although most hotels I stayed at in Germany provide you with a door-hanger saying “dog in the room” (kind of like “do not disturb”, but for your dog), meaning you could have a dog-free meal as well.
+Although most hotels I stayed at in Germany provide you with a door-hanger saying “dog in the room”, meaning you could have a dog-free meal as well.
 While leaving your dog alone in the room for the whole day would probably be frowned upon, generally there’s no rule stating you’re not allowed to leave them alone.

 Some dog-friendly hotels around Germany that I recommend:

 What about Airbnbs you may ask?
 Due to legislation restricting the rental of entire apartments on Airbnb in many cities (to keep rental prices affordable for residents), whole house Airbnbs at an affordable price aren’t as common as in many other parts of Europe.

 Dog-Friendly Sightseeing in Germany

-1. Visit Sansoucci Park at Potsdam
+1. Visit Sanssouci Park at Potsdam

-A visit to Sansoucci Park at Potsdam, about an hour from central Berlin on the train, is an excellent day out.
+A visit to Sanssouci Park at Potsdam, about an hour from central Berlin on the train, is an excellent day out from Berlin.
 The park include many fine palaces, once the principal residence of the Prussian royal family, and is often called the German Versaille.

 2. Cruise Along the Rhine River

 If you’re going to cruise along a stretch of the Rhine River, make it the section between St Goar and Bingen.
 As well as being home to the famous Lorelei Rock, there’s many historic castles, cute towns and terraces of vineyards lining the Rhine along this stretch.

 3. Explore the Street Art of Berlin

 Berlin is renowned for its street art.
 And while I haven’t yet met a dog interested in street art, they will enjoy walking with you through Germany’s streets while you spot new works and take photos.

-4. Visit Wartburg Castle near Eisenach
+4. Visit Neuschwanstein Castle

 5. Explore the Medieval Town of Quedlinburg